ebiggz/firebot-script-obs-control/README.md

-# OBS Control Firebot Startup Script
+# OBS Control Script for Firebot

 ## How to use
 1. Install the [OBS Websocket plugin](https://github.com/Palakis/obs-websocket/releases) for OBS